top of page

 How can I contact my child on camp?

-If something does come up and you need to contact your child whilst he/she is on camp there is a camp contact in Melbourne (i.e. is not at camp with us).
+If something does come up and you need to contact your child whilst they are on camp, there is a camp contact in Melbourne (i.e. is not at camp with us).
 The camp contact changes from year to year but we make sure that every parent is made aware of who it is prior to sending their kids on camp.

 The camp contact is designed to be a link between parents and SKIF camp only for emergencies.